Dashboard Settings

 Configuring NTP

-It is mandatory to have at least one Network Time Protocol (NTP) configured in Cisco Intersight Virtual Appliance to enable synchronizing the time on the appliance with the NTP servers.
+It is mandatory to have at least one Network Time Protocol (NTP) server configured in Intersight Virtual Appliance to enable synchronizing the time on the appliance with the NTP servers.
 The authentication schema for the NTP servers can be either unauthenticated or authenticated.
-You can add up to 4 unauthenticated NTP servers and 4 authenticated NTP servers during the initial setup of the appliance and edit them later, if necessary.
+You can add up to 3 NTP servers during the initial setup of the appliance and edit them later, if necessary.

-Use the information in the following task to configure a NTP server.
+Use the information in the following task to configure an NTP server.

 Procedure